Go Down, Moses (book): Summary

-Old Isaac McCaslin heard this story, relating events that took place before he was born, from his older cousin, McCaslin Edmonds, who was 16 years his senior and like a father to him:
+Old Isaac McCaslin heard this story, relating events that took place before he was born, from his older cousin, McCaslin Edmonds, who was 16 years his senior and like a father to him.

 A young child, McCaslin Edmonds, rides with his Uncle Buck to the neighboring plantation of Hubert Beauchamp, in pursuit of an escaped slave.
 The slave, Tomey's Turl, runs away frequently to visit Tennie, a slave of the Beauchamps with whom he is in love.
 Tomey's Turl eludes McCaslin and Uncle Buck, who are forced to rely on the leisurely Hubert Beauchamp for help.
-They are forced to eat dinner with Beauchamp and his sister Sophonisba, "Sibbey", who is looking for a husband and has Uncle Buck in mind.
+They are forced to eat dinner with Beauchamp and his sister Sophonsiba, "Sibbey", who is looking for a husband and has Uncle Buck in mind.
 Hubert and Buck search through the woods for Turl and make a 500-dollar bet over whether he will be caught outside Tennie's cabin that night.
 That night he is indeed at the cabin, but he runs past them and eludes capture.
 Buck and young McCaslin are forced to spend the night at the plantation house.

-Buck and the boy accidentally go into the wrong bedroom and discover Sophonisba lying in the bed.
-She wakes up and screams, and Beauchamp takes advantage of the situation to try to pressure Buck to marry Sophonisba.
-Buck rejects the idea angrily, and the two men play cards to settle things: a single hand of poker will decide whether Buck will have to marry Sophonisba and also who has to buy the other's slave, since the situation with Tennie and Tomey's Turl is clearly unmanageable as it is.
+Buck and the boy accidentally go into the wrong bedroom and discover Sophonsiba lying in the bed.
+She wakes up and screams, and Beauchamp takes advantage of the situation to try to press Buck to marry Sophonsiba.
+Buck rejects the idea angrily, and the two men play cards to settle things: a single hand of poker will decide whether Buck will have to marry Sophonsiba and also who has to buy the other's slave, since the situation with Tennie and Tomey's Turl is clearly unmanageable as it is.
 Buck loses the hand and sends McCaslin home to fetch Buck's twin brother, Buddy, a legendary poker player.
 Buddy arrives and coaxes Beauchamp into another poker game.
 They spend a great deal of time hammering out the stakes, but in the end, Beauchamp folds, and Buddy wins the game.
 Uncle Buck, Uncle Buddy, McCaslin, Tennie, and Tomey's Turl return to the McCaslin plantation—Tennie and Tomey's Turl will be married.